Code-Institute-Submissions/Milestone-Project-112/README.md

 * [CodePen](https://codepen.io)
 * [Bootstrap](https://getbootstrap.com)

-Thank you to the following fr the support on issues and for offering advice on my project throughout:
+Thank you to the following for the support on issues and for offering advice on my project throughout:
 * Code Institute Mentor Seun Owonikoko
 * Code Institute Tutor
 * Code Institute Slack Community